smibarber/tock/doc/mmio_emu.md

 Pros:

-* Capsules are abstracted away from the implementation details of the
+* Drivers are abstracted away from the implementation details of the

 `tock-registers` crate.